 High humidity can also be artificially created by steam from a bathroom shower or the clothes dryer running inside a laundry room.
 If your smoke alarm is positioned outside a bathroom entrance or inside the laundry, consider moving it further away or out of that room altogether so that escaping shower steam and humid air doesn’t trigger a false alarm and start your smoke alarm beeping and going off for no reason.

 A build-up of dust in the air can also affect your smoke alarm.
 If dust particles enter the internal chamber they will interfere with the photoelectric light beam and trigger nuisance alarms.
 We recommend cleaning your smoke alarms regularly by gently vacuuming around them with a soft brush attachment from your vacuum cleaner.
-Cleaning smoke alarms in this way may remove any cobwebs which could also prevent pests from entering the alarm.
+Cleaning interconnected smoke detectors in this way may remove any cobwebs which could also prevent pests from entering the fire alarm.
 Be aware of any activities in the home which may create excess dust – for example renovations or shaking out old dusty blankets or doonas in a room which has a smoke detector installed.

 Section 4.17 of Australian Standard 3786:2014 requires smoke alarms to have protection against foreign bodies, so that a sphere of diameter larger than 1.3mm cannot pass into the sensor chamber – this protection is provided by way of an internal mesh screen.
 Despite this requirement it is still possible that very tiny insects (smaller than 1.3mm) could enter the smoke alarm and by doing so interfere with the photoelectric sensor.
 One tip to reduce this likelihood is to wipe the ceiling perimeter around your smoke alarm with surface insect spray (be sure not to allow the insect spray itself to enter the alarm as this could affect its sensors which, you guessed it, could create false alarming).